 7. Manage Expectations

 You want metrics and KPIs to help you better run the business, not to micromanage your employees.
 Make that clear to them.
-Make sure they understand it is OK to take breaks, it is ok to have downtime.
-We are trying to understand how the process is running and make it better.
+Make sure they understand it is okay to take breaks, it is okay to have downtime.
+You are trying to understand how the process is running and make it better.

 Make sure everyone looking at these numbers understands what they mean.
 There is no better way to kill morale or an improvement process than by “freaking out” over the numbers when you don’t understand them.